 Here at LOGBOOK, the story is much more important than the format in which the story is submitted.
 We truly enjoy helping folks who may not be seasoned writers to get their stories in print.
 If your article needs a bit of work, if it needs to be smoothed out for publication, well, that’s where we can help.
 Just think about how many great flying tales there are out there that go unpublished because the story teller may not be a professional writer.
 That’s where we come in - we love to help.

 So, do you have a story to tell?
-Drop us a line - we love to chat.
+Drop us a line - we look forward to a chat.

 logbook magazine